John Green: Focus on educational content

 As part of the platform's "YouTube Original Channel Initiative", YouTube approached John and Hank with an opportunity to start a Google-funded channel.
 YouTube gave the brothers $450,000, which they used to launch the Crash Course YouTube channel.
 The channel was launched in January 2012, with the first episode of its World History series hosted by John Green.
-The channel has since grown to 44 series covering topics including history, literature, and science.
+The channel has since grown to over 50 series covering topics including history, literature, and science.
 All of the content is available for free and many follow the curricula for the Advanced Placement program.
 John has hosted several of the series, including the first on world history, which he co-wrote with his high school history teacher, Raoul Meyer.

 After two years of producing Crash Course and Hank's science-related channel SciShow through the grants provided by YouTube, the Green brothers sought a more sustainable way to fund the projects.
-In 2013, they launched Subbable, a subscription-based crowdfunding platform that would enable donators to pledge a monthly sum to creators and receive perks in exchange.
+In 2013, they launched Subbable, a subscription-based crowdfunding platform that would enable donors to pledge a monthly sum to creators and receive perks in exchange.
 Among the platform's creators and channels were the Green brothers' Crash Course and SciShow, and YouTubers CGP Grey, MinutePhysics and Wheezy Waiter.
 The platform went on to be acquired by fellow subscription-based crowdfunding platform Patreon in March 2015.
 Patreon added Subbable's creators into its fold and the Green brothers became advisors at Patreon.